GraphDancer: Training LLMs to Explore and Reason over Graphs via Two-Stage Curriculum Post-Training: Experiments

-\textbf{\ours can make a small backbone competitive for graph interaction.} Despite its smaller size, \ours matches or outperforms larger prompting-based baselines on average, including Graph-CoT with \texttt{Qwen3-14B} (39.85 Rouge-L / 42.01 GPT4Score) and \texttt{GPT-4o-mini}.
-This suggests that directly optimizing the multi-round \texttt{reasoning$\rightarrow$action$\rightarrow$observation} loop can provide benefits beyond in-context prompting, particularly when tool use and long-horizon credit assignment are critical.
+\textbf{\ours enables a 3B backbone to significantly outperform baselines with larger backbones.} Despite its smaller size, \ours outperforms all baselines on average, including Graph-CoT and Graph-Counselor on \texttt{Qwen3-14B} and \texttt{GPT-4o-mini}, as well as Graph-o1 on \texttt{Mixtral-8x7B-Instruct}.
+In terms of average Rouge-L and average GPT4Score, the advantage of \ours is always statistically significant.
+This suggests that directly optimizing the multi-round \texttt{reasoning$\rightarrow$action$\rightarrow$observation} loop yields gains beyond in-context prompting and multi-agent prompting, particularly when tool use and long-horizon credit assignment are required.

-\textbf{Domain transfer is strong but not uniform.} Compared with Vanilla RL, \ours improves Rouge-L on \textsc{E-commerce} (+3.21) and \textsc{Legal} (+4.41), and also yields gains on \textsc{Healthcare}.
-However, performance drops on \textsc{Literature}, indicating that cross-domain transfer may depend on domain-specific graph structures and answer distributions.
-We therefore complement aggregate scores with a difficulty-wise analysis below to better localize where the curriculum is most effective.